Uwaga !!! Stronę można również powiększać za pomocą klawisza CTRL + kółko myszki

 Architecture

-The downtown is a unique city centre in Europe, which was developed completely from its base over the span of the 20 inter-war years.
-Away from today's centre, some medieval relics survived in Michael Archangel church in Oksywie and St. Nicolas church in Chylonia.
-Renaissance left its trace in the presbytery of St. Mary Sorrowful church in Mały Kack (XVI c.).
-The manor and park in Mały Kack have a baroque and rococo tradition (XVIII c.) but in mid XIX c. the structure was reshaped following the neo-gothic and eclectic trends.
-XVII-XVIII centuries are represented by the Manor and Park complex in Kolibki, but its spatial structure dates back to XIX c.
-The stables next to the Manor are samples of neo-gothic style.
+The downtown is a unique city centre in Europe, developed completely from its base over the span of the 20 inter-war years.
+Away from today's centre, some medieval relics survived such as Michael Archangel church in Oksywie and St. Nicolas church in Chylonia.
+The Renaissance left its traces in the presbytery of St. Mary Sorrowful church in Mały Kack (16th c.).
+The manor and park in Mały Kack have a baroque and rococo tradition (18th c.) but in mid 19th c. the structure was reshaped following the neo-gothic and eclectic trends.
+The 17th and18th centuries are represented by the Manor and Park complex in Kolibki, but its spatial structure dates back to 19th century.
+The stables next to the Manor are examples of neo-gothic style.
 Also the churches in Chylonia and Wielki Kack are neo-gothic.

 However, the majority of the city's historic buildings date back to the years 1920-1939 presenting two dominating conventions: the historic style popular in the 1920s and the Modernism with some edifices which make examples of outstanding architecture on the European scale.